Describes the steps necessary to install a Jalopy release.

 When all configuration is done, the installation summary dialog is displayed.
 Please review your choices and press the Install button to start the installation.

 Please note that installation cannot be canceled once started.
 You should make sure that you’ve selected all desired features and configured the target locations correctly before you start the installation.
 You can of course, re-run the installer at any time in case you need to perform installation with different settings.
-If you think that you’ve made a wrong choice during the information gathering, press the Back button to flip through the pages and review your settings.
+If you think that you’ve made a wrong choice during the information gathering, press the Back button to flip through the pages and review your settings

-You can press the Show Report to review the installation log.
+You can press the Show Report button to review the installation log.
 In case something should have went wrong during the installation, please provide support with this log information.
 Press the Finish button to close the setup wizard.

 The setup configuration driver file uses the standard java.util.Properties format.
 It consists of key/value pairs representing the data entries.
 Performing a wizard install automatically creates (or updates) a configuration driver file in the Jalopy settings directory that reflects the information given during the last setup session.